Zero Trust Defined

 Benefits of a Zero Trust Model

-The key benefit of using a Zero Trust architecture is protection from all sides, particularly from within.
+The key benefit of using a Zero Trust approach is protection from all sides, particularly from within.
 Traditional security models such as defense-in-depth have historically focused protection on the network perimeter.
 These approaches are failing organizations where many of today’s breaches occur from within, whether explicitly by employees or by threats that have infiltrated the network through email, browsers, VPN connections, and other means.
 Data exfiltration can be easy for someone who already has access to the network.
 To combat this, Zero Trust takes away access from anyone and everyone until the network can be certain who you are.
 Then, it continuously monitors how you’re using data and potentially revoking permissions to copy that data elsewhere.

 The Main Principles of a Zero Trust Network

 Zero Trust, as its name suggests works on the principle that nothing should be trusted and should always be verified.
 Within this idea there are several technologies and best practices that make up a Zero Trust approach.
 Here are a few of the main principles:

-- Least-privilege access, which means only allowing access to the information someone needs.
-This reduces pathways typically used by malware and attackers and reduces the chances of internal data exfiltration.
+- Least-privilege access, which means only allowing access to the information each individual needs.
+This limits the ability of malware to jump from one system to another and reduces the chances of internal data exfiltration.

 - Micro-segmentation divides up a network into separate segments with different access credentials.
 This increases the means of protection and keeps bad actors from running rampant through the network even if one segment is breached.

 How to Implement Zero Trust

 There can be multiple approaches to the model but there are a few considerations almost everyone will need to include in order to implement an efficient Zero Trust architecture:

 - Consider the technologies you will need to add to your current stack such as: